NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/quizzes-and-surveys.md

 #### Setting: Maximum Number of Attempts

-By default, users have unlimited number of attempts to pass a quiz.
-You set maximum number of attempts to 1 or more.
+By default, users have an unlimited number of attempts to pass a quiz.
+You can set the maximum number of attempts to 1 or more.

 ## Survey

 A Survey is a data collection technique utilizing one or more questions.
 Surveys can be associated to a skill or can be executed independently.
 Associating a Survey to an existing skill will require completion of that Survey in order to earn the skill and its points.
-When associated to a skill a survey is method to get feedback about that skill or collect some pieces of important data related to the skill.
+When associated to a skill, the survey is a method to gather feedback about that skill or collect some pieces of important data related to the skill.

-Survey currently support three types of questions:
+A Survey currently supports three types of questions:
 - ``Single Choice`` - question will only allow a single choice to be selected
 - ``Mulitple Choice`` - one or more choices are required to be selected
 - ``Text Input`` - a freeform answer text is required

-To administer a survey click `Manage` button for that survey on the `Quizzes and Surveys` page.
+To administer a survey click the `Manage` button for that survey on the `Quizzes and Surveys` page.

 ![Quiz Page Screenshot](../../screenshots/admin/page-survey.png)

-To add a new question please click `Question +` button.
+To add a new question please click the `Question +` button.

 ![New Questions Modal Screenshot](../../screenshots/admin/modal-new-survey-question.png)

-Question's text supports all the same features that [Description Editor](/dashboard/user-guide/rich-text-editor.html) currently affords which includes a generous feature set including attaching or copy-and-pasting screenshots.
+The Question's text supports all the same features that the [Description Editor](/dashboard/user-guide/rich-text-editor.html) currently affords which includes a generous feature set including attaching or copy-and-pasting screenshots.
-Please use Answer's dropdown to select the type, currently available options are  ``Single Choice``, ``Mulitple Choice`` and ``Text Input``.
+Please use the Answer's dropdown to select the type, currently available options are  ``Single Choice``, ``Mulitple Choice`` and ``Text Input``.

 ::: tip
 Use the `Preview` button on the top left below the Survey name in order to see what the survey will look like to your users.